 1. Get to know the participants

 It is difficult to read the room when you have no idea who your guests are.
-Remember that making the event more about them than about you would make it more worthwhile.
-Going through the list of attendees and doing a quick background search before a knowledge-sharing event can go a long way.
+Remember that making the virtual event more about them than about you would make it more worthwhile.
+Going through the list of attendees and doing a quick background search before a knowledge-sharing virtual event can go a long way.

 Knowing the participants’ roles and responsibilities and the companies they joined throughout their careers can help you instigate a good conversation and ask more relevant questions.
 Guests often come from a diverse range of sectors and backgrounds, and it will be easier to find common themes for them to discuss if you are more familiar with their profiles.

-Your pre-event research should also include learning about the event sponsor and their goals to guide the discussion flow better.
+Your pre-event research should also include learning about the virtual event sponsor and their goals to guide the discussion flow better.

 2. Study the topic